spot-me-bro/spot-me-bro.github.io/index.md

 ## Overview

-GymConnect is a platform designed to help students find gym partners based on their fitness level, experience, and goals.
+spot-me-bro is a platform designed to help students find gym partners based on their fitness level, experience, and goals.
 Whether you’re a beginner looking for guidance or an advanced gym-goer looking for a partner to push your limits, spot-me-bro aims to make your workout experience more engaging and productive.

-### Ket Features
+### Key Features

 1. Gym Partner Matching: Match users with others based on their fitness level, experience, and workout preferences.
 2. Profile Customization: Users create and manage their profiles, including fitness goals and availability.